LunaSare/datelife_examples/docs/Cetacea_report.md

 -->
 Unfortunately, a tree with branch lengths could not be
     constructed for any of the source chronograms available for the Cetacea, so this workflow will not be exemplified here.
 This can happen for several reasons.
 If the tree has only two tips, the tree search cannot be performed.
 If the Please look into other DateLife examples available in here for more infromation about this workflow.

-To date these trees we are using the software PATHd8 for tree dating without a molecular clock model, using calibrations from all other source chronograms.
-Sometime, calibrations conflict.
-To deal with conflicting calibrations, we can either expand them to make them agree, or we can congruify them to the topology of the tree to be dated.
-Results from both approaches are shown in the two following sections.

 ### 3.2.1.
 Expanding calibrations
-crossval_pathd8_exp <- use_calibrations(phy = source_chronogram_bold_tree, calibrations = all_other_calibrations,
-  dating_method = "pathd8", expand = default)
-crossval_pathd8_exp_notc <- use_calibrations(phy = source_chronogram_bold_tree_notc, calibrations = all_other_calibrations,
-  dating_method = "pathd8", expand = default)

     ### 3.2.2.
 Summarizing calibrations (congruifying calibrations)

-crossval_pathd8_summ <- use_calibrations(phy = source_chronogram_bold_tree, calibrations = all_other_calibrations,
-  dating_method = "pathd8", expand = 0)
-crossval_pathd8_summ_notc <- use_calibrations(phy = source_chronogram_bold_tree_notc, calibrations = all_other_calibrations,
-  dating_method = "pathd8", expand = 0)
+### 3.2.2.
+Summarizing calibrations (congruifying calibrations)

 <!--
 ## 4. Simulate data/ Add missing taxa